TodePond/TodePondDotCom/wikiblogarden/better-computing/compiling/parsing/emitting/readme.md

 ## Parsing and emitting

 When you parse, you often want to emit something as well.
 Maybe you want to emit your target language.
 Or an intermediate representation (eg: an abstract syntax tree).
-Or something else.

-Or maybe you don't.
-You might just want to check if the code is valid or not.
+Or maybe you just want to emit whether the code is valid or not.

 ## What do you want to know?